raiguard/luapls/README.md

 # luapls

-luapls is a language server for the Lua programming language.
+luapls ("Lua please") is a language server for the Lua programming language.

 This project is under very heavy development and is not ready for use.